hipe/tmx/common/doc/issues/044-the-stream-narrative.md

 # the stream narrative :[#044]

+## baseless streams #open :[#here.1]

+this is a quick sketch for an idea see

+  snag/lib/skylab/snag/cli/core.rb

+we concat one stream by another stream, and then prepend a third stream on to that. while this is certainly possible with our functional approach, it doesn't scale well.

+what would be better is to take the approach we have taken in "no deps" [ze] with the scanner there, which is to have a bevy of methods in a methods module and then a RISC-like common small interface.

+if you were then a client of such a stream and you knew its underlying implementation was that of a "concatted stream" (which by the way should be a scanner), you could, say

+    orig_stream  # you know this is a concatted stream

+    _st = [ new_stream, * orig_stream.release_constituent_array ]

+    new_stream = Stream.via_stream_array _st

+this way, the concatted stream stays as flat as it was originally the whole time (better scale), and you can use the familiar array idioms to map new concatted streams rather than needed prepend, concat etc.

+### but it gets nastier:

+unify "simple stream" and "stream" in the following ways: RISC-like, move all the methods defined in 'stream/core.rb' up to core common file (or don't, it's ~500) lines), but in any case get the 'stream' node defined in the toplevel core file (we use it all the time and as it is it is two hops in the autoloader).. merge the three nodes  'scn--' to under the "stream" node..

 ## quick historical preface on a name change.

 what we used to call "scans" in this universe are in a much more popular